Using Invoice Financing

 - Showcase that you rarely have disputes around invoices raised.
 Lenders will look to ensure that amounts aren’t regularly contested, invoices aren’t written off, and there isn’t pushback on services performed/products delivered to clients in terms of quality, overspend, etc.

 When it comes to invoice-based financing, the devil is in the detail.
-Companies with solid finances, great clients, and a track record of 100% invoice payment by due date are turned down for this type of lending all the time.
+When it comes to invoice-based financing, companies with solid finances, industry track record and good debtor book management are naturally more attractive to lenders.
 Usually, this is because they haven’t presented lenders with a compelling or completely watertight case for borrowing.

 Accessing High-Value, Fast Invoice Finance